 Layer IV

 Internal granular layer.
-It is rich in stellate cells which receive inputs from the thalamus in the primary sensory cortex.
+It is rich in stellate cells, which receive inputs from the thalamus in the primary sensory cortex.

 Layer V

 Internal pyramidal layer.
 Larger pyramidal neurons in layers V and VI form the corticospinal and corticobulbar tracts.
-“Betz cell” is a large pyramidal cell that has a long dendrite at the apex that extends all the way up to layer I.
+A “Betz cell” is a large pyramidal cell that has a long dendrite at the apex that extends all the way up to layer I.

 Layer VI